atinder/bird-docs/docs/calendar-and-time-configuration/global-settings/block-shipping-local-delivery-pickup-using-product-availability-f0c06291-becf-487a-ba5a-e434b280a561.md

 **Control which products customers can select for shipping, local delivery, or store pickup using product tags.**

-## What is Product Availability?

 Product Availability lets you restrict delivery methods to specific products using Shopify product tags.
 You can include only tagged products or exclude tagged products from each delivery method.

-This feature gives you precise control over fulfillment options across your product catalog.

 ${youtube}[Demonstrates the complete process of configuring product availability settings and adding tags to products](cywEtEfrHcA)